LasithaAmarasinghe/Dog-Classification-with-Tensorflow/README.md

 * A dataset of dog images is read, and then a convolutional neural network is trained to classify them by breed.
 * This repository contains the code and resources necessary to build this dog classification system.

+## Steps

+* Loading in data with TensorFlow and Keras
+* Exploring images in data with PIL (Python Imaging Library)
+* Training a neural network with TensorFlow and Keras
+* Looking at model error
+* Improving model accuracy with dropout
+* Augmenting data with Keras
+* Investigating model error

 ## Code
 You can find the code for this project here.
 * [dog classification](https://github.com/dataquestio/project-walkthroughs/tree/master/dog_classification).